 Ken Powell and Mike DeKozlowski have the answer.
 Their Columbia Brew Bus will pick you up, take you the places you want to go, feed you snacks and water between stops, and deliver you safely home.
 What could be more convenient?

-That realization led the two former home brewers, along with partner Chris Campbell, to start their mobile tours of Columbia's three breweries (and, on a separate tour, Copper Horse and Crouch distilleries and a Vino Garage).
+That realization led the two former home brewers, along with partner Chris Campbell, to start their mobile tours of Columbia's three breweries (and, on a separate tour, Crouch distilleries and a Vino Garage).
 Well, that and seeing the success of similar ventures in other cities.

 "We did the research.
 We knew Conquest and River Rat (breweries) had just opened and Swamp Cabbage was opening later that year," Kozlowski says.
 "We figured we could be in on the ground floor."